 It’s a special time of year as we welcome spring and celebrate several holidays.
-Though it’s still recommended that Americans gather only with their immediate households as we all work together to end the COVID-19 pandemic, many families will still recognize Passover and Easter traditions.
 Whether you’re celebrating your Seder meal with brisket or Easter dinner with ham or lamb, keep food safety in mind.
 Eggs also are popular for traditional Passover and Easter celebrations and require proper handling.
 Follow USDA’s Food Safety Steps and remember these quick tips:

 - Eggs should not sit out at room temperature for more than two hours.
 Keep hard-cooked eggs in the refrigerator until ready to serve.